edsq/eds-notes/md_notebooks/pwg_presentation_02-08-2023_part2.md

 <!-- #region slideshow={"slide_type": "notes"} -->
 :::{note}
 Because we're using `pdm` for environment management, we still need to use `pdm run` to access the script installed into the virtual environment.
+We could also first activate the environment with `eval $(pdm venv activate)`.

 Unlike the `test-publish` PDM script we wrote earlier, if we activated the environment with `source .venv/bin/activate`, we could simply use the `sarcasticow` command by itself, and users who install our package with `pip` into their own virtualenv or conda environment will also have access to `sarcasticow`.
 Even better, users who install our package through [`pipx`](https://pypa.github.io/pipx/) will be able to use the `sarcasticow` command without activating a virtual environment.
 :::